TrevorAC99/TrevorAC99.github.io/README.md

 ## CSS
 To make changes to the styling, edit the desired css file(s) and then run bundlecss (either the .bat or the .sh depending on your platform).
 This will generate the cssmin/bundle.css file.
-This currently uses the api provided by https://cssminifier.com/ though this should probably be changed in the future in case the website ever goes down.
+Yes, I wrote my own CSS bundler.
+Yes, there are probably much better solutions.
+Get over it.
+It works.